-Little wonder why SD cards are universally accepted in devices like camcorders, Android smartphones, digital cameras, tablets, phablets, music players and a host of other devices.
-They can be read by computers too, regardless whether the operating system is Windows, macOS or Ubuntu.
+Little wonder why SD cards are universally accepted in devices like camcorders, Android smartphones, digital cameras, tablets, phablets, music players, and a host of other devices.
+They can be read by computers too, regardless of whether the operating system is Windows, macOS, or Ubuntu.

 Although the operating system doesn't matter as much as the slot of the computer, because that's what determines whether the computer will accept some or all of the SD cards available in the market.
 This is true for all Mac computers too, which feature SD or SDXC card slots.
 Here's a question you're probably asking yourself right now: Do the physical sizes of the SD cards matter?
 Yes, they do.
 Fat memory cards won't fit in your Mac, so it's best you know that right now.

 The specification your memory cards should conform to are 32mm by 2.1mm, but it’s ok to use thinner cards like MMC (MultiMediaCards).
-Once again, DON’T try to shove in any memory card with a thickness greater 2.1mm into your Mac.
+Once again, DON’T tries to shove in any memory card with a thickness greater 2.1mm into your Mac.
 You could end up damaging both the card and your Mac’s SD card slot.